-Foundation Degree (FdSc) Management of Aquatics with Conservation of Oceans* UCAS Code: D327 (2021)
+Foundation Degree (FdSc) Management of Aquatics and Conservation of Oceans* UCAS Code: D327 (2021)

 This programme covers the skills required to work both in the public aquarium sector and within zoos with a large number of aquatic systems.
 The programme also aims to discuss the concerns of conservation of the ocean and would be a great foundation for a career in ocean conservation.
 With a focus on the crossover between in situ and ex situ ocean conservation, as well as the ethics surrounding the keeping of aquatic livestock.
 Through the delivery of the programme it is hoped that knowledge of captive breeding and appropriate husbandry standards are carried forward in to the industry.
 The breeding and keeping of aquatic life is a rapidly developing industry, especially as global mind set is shifting towards conservation, with a focus on the ocean and threats it faces.